dijasila/GPAW/doc/tutorials/jellium/jellium.rst

 ========================

-For other geometries, one will have to subclass :class:`~gpaw.jellium.JelliumPoissonSolver`, and implement the :meth:`~gpaw.jellium.JelliumPoissonSolver.get_mask` method:
+For other geometries, one will have to subclass :class:`~gpaw.jellium.Jellium`, and implement the :meth:`~gpaw.jellium.Jellium.get_mask` method:

-.. autoclass:: gpaw.jellium.JelliumPoissonSolver
+.. autoclass:: gpaw.jellium.Jellium
    :members: